bsmit104/Fetch-Test/README.md

-# Fetch-Test
+# Fetch Dog Adoption

-Programming test for Fetch.
-A database of shelter dogs
+A web application to help find shelter dogs their forever homes.
+Built with React and Tailwind CSS.